All articles

 Morocco: spice, spice and everything nice

+Spice up your life with Morocco’s aromatic souks, artisan cheesemakers and Berber tea experiences.
+Imagine yourself in Marrakech’s Djemaa el-Fna square, your nose twitching like a rabbit’s as it processes the mouthwatering aromas of grilled meats, fragrant saffron and mint tea.
 Roll up your sleeves for cooking classes where you’ll learn to whip up a tagine (traditional stew cooked in an earthenware pot) so good, it’ll become your new dinner party trick.
-And just when you think you’ve peaked, you’ll find yourself in the blue city of Chefchaouen, discovering mountain cuisines and local goat cheeses that rarely make it onto tourist menus.
+Check out Chefchaouen, discovering mountain cuisines and local goat cheeses that rarely make it onto tourist menus.
 Throughout your spice-scented journey, you’ll dine in hidden riads (garden courtyards) and on scenic terraces, where each bite transports you deeper into Morocco’s secret culinary heart.

 Peru: where ancient meets avant-garde

-A highlight of the journey is the traditional Pachamanca feast, where meat is marinated in herbs and spices and cooked underground on a bed of hot stones.
-You’ll taste fruits and vegetables so exotic – like lucuma, chirimoya and aguaymanto – you’ll be in Peruvian paradise with every bite.
+Begin in Lima, one of South America’s favourite foodie capitals, perhaps taking part in a cooking class featuring the finest ingredients, serving up the greatest hits of Peruvian cuisine.
+A highlight of any gastronomic journey in Perus is the traditional Pachamanca feast, where meat is marinated in herbs and spices and cooked underground on a bed of hot stones.
+Taste fruits and vegetables so exotic – like lucuma, chirimoya and aguaymanto – you’ll be in Peruvian paradise with every bite.

 Nick Rudd